 About the Berklee Performance Center

 Located in the historic Back Bay, the Berklee Performance Center (BPC) is at the core of Boston's entertainment and cultural community.
 Many excellent restaurants and hotels, as well as the Prudential Center, Fenway Park, and the Hynes Convention Center, are within walking distance.
 The Berklee Performance Center is easily accessible by public transportation, with parking available in neighboring garages.

-To book an event or to obtain additional venue information, contact the director of Concert Operations at email@example.com.
+To book an event or to obtain additional venue information, contact Berklee Concert Operations at email@example.com.

 Today, the Berklee Performance Center hosts approximately 200 events per year.